 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 We can create customized crowns, inlays, onlays, and other dental restorations using Computer Aided Design (CAD) and Computer Aided Manufacturing (CAM).
 Through the CAD/CAM technology, our office can provide you with the most precise restoration possible.

-By using CAD/CAM, Drs.
-Johnson and Wilson are able to create durable, well-fitting, individual or multiple tooth restorations.
+By using CAD/CAM, Dr. Johnson is able to create durable, well-fitting, individual or multiple tooth restorations.
 CAD/CAM technology also delivers advantages when it comes to office visits – traditional tooth restorations may take several days and multiple office visits, but with CAD/CAM technology, we are able to perform single-visit tooth restorations!
 In just one visit you can have a beautiful, healthy smile.

 To find out more about CAD/CAM technology and how it can benefit you, please Contact Us and schedule an appointment to learn more.